iconify/icon-finder/README.md

 ## CSS

 This package contains stylesheet used by UI.
-It is a separate package to make it easy to customise theme.
+It is a separate package to make it easy to customise the theme.

 ## UI

 UI is a React application that displays search results.
 It uses all packages that are listed above.

-See [docs/phrases.md](docs/ui.md) to understand how UI works and how to customise it.
+See [docs/ui.md](docs/ui.md) to understand how UI works and how to customise it.

 ## Build

 This is a tool for building custom UI.
 It allows you to configure UI and make custom builds.
-You can set behavior, configure custom sources for phrases, icons and stylesheet.
+You can set behaviour, configure custom sources for phrases, icons and stylesheet.

-See [docs/phrases.md](docs/build.md) to understand how build process works.
+See [docs/build.md](docs/build.md) to understand how build process works.

 # License